unicolet/stuff-I-m-proud-of/sproutcore/agenda/README.md

 part of the beauty on SC.

-For how this json data must be structured consult the source file agenda.js or even better the demo app.
+For how this json data must be structured consult the source file agenda.js or even better the demo app, file apps/agenda/main.js.

 ## Demo app

-in the demo directory.
+In the demo directory.